Many wonder what the corona crisis means in light of the end times. Is this the end of the world? Will Jesus come back now?

 According to Matthew 24:9-13 those crises will eventually be followed by an increased persecution of the believers, even to the point that they will betray one another.

 When following Christ really costs, then only those who are willing to pay the price will remain faithful.
 And those who are willing to pay the price will preach the gospel unashamedly.
 They have nothing more to lose.
+(Be sure to also read: Why personal Bible study must be a priority in 2021)

 But even persecution serves a purpose towards the Second Coming.
 Here is why: